-Yaslen Clemente Flaunts Curves & Flexibility Doing Yoga In Skintight Workout Gear
+Yaslen Clemente Flaunts Curves & Flexibility While Doing Yoga In Skintight Workout Gear

 The model was dressed in comfortable, stretchy workout gear that hugged her every curve.
 The workout bra was white and featured a plunging neckline and straps that crisscrossed in the back.
 Her yoga pants were a light peach color.

 Yaslen’s post consisted of four snapshots that saw her practicing different yoga poses in a parking lot.
-The sky was overcast, but that did not stop her from getting some in some practice on a pink floral yoga mat.
+The sky was overcast, but that did not stop her from getting in some practice on a pink floral yoga mat.

 Yaslen showed off her flexibility in the first photo, which saw her standing on one foot while holding her other leg with both of her hands in front of her body.
 She balanced on her toes as she looked at the camera with an intense expression on her face.